top of page

 The Social Life of Numbers: A Quechua Ontology of Numbers and Philosophy of Arithmetic (1997); La Vida Social de los Números: Una ontología de los números y la filosofía de la aritmética quechuas (2003).

-Inca Myths (1999); translated into French, Spanish, German, Russian, Korean, Polich, Japanese, Chinese, and Greek.
+Inca Myths (1999); translated into French, Spanish, German, Russian, Korean, Polish, Japanese, Chinese, and Greek.

 Signs of the Inka Khipu: Binary Coding in the Andean Knotted-String Records (2003); Signos del Khipu Inka: Codigo Binario (2005).